mcjkurz/qhchina/docs/pkg_docs/stylometry/index.md

 The `qhchina.analytics.stylometry` module provides tools for authorship attribution and document clustering using statistical analysis of writing style.

+> **Note:** This module is inspired by the R package [stylo](https://github.com/computationalstylistics/stylo), a much more comprehensive implementation for computational stylistics.

 ```python
 from qhchina.analytics.stylometry import Stylometry